CityOfZion/neo-mamba/examples/README.md

-This directory contains examples how to perform common actions on the NEO blockchain.
+The modules in the root of this directory contain examples how to perform common actions on the NEO blockchain.
+The `shared` package contains all the test data and wallets to setup the private network and can be ignored.

 **Requirements**